 Salazar’s gaze sharpened.
 ‘Can you name a single one of them who’d die for you, Harry?’

 No. A blizzard of ice swirled through his blood.
 And I won’t become nothing, not for a world that’s done nothing for me.
 He snatched the Marauders’ Map from his pocket.
 Where are you?
 You’re always there when I look, Pettigrew.
 Where are you now?

-Pettigrew’s name hovered in black ink beside the quidditch pitch.
+Pettigrew’s name hovered in black ink beside the quidditch pitch just beyond the edge of the castle’s wards.
 Harry took one look and dropped it on the table.

 ‘Where’re you going?’
 Salazar asked.
 ‘You need to be careful, Harry…’